 - 1. Press the 'Enter' key to access the Active Call Menu and select 'Conference'. - 2.
 Create the second call by selecting Dialer, Contacts, or Recent. - 3.
-Initiate the second call.

-4. After the second call has been established, merge the two calls by pressing the green 'Call' button again.
+Initiate the second call. - 4.
+After the second call has been established, merge the two calls by pressing the left arrow key, which switches the dialer screen back to Active Call (1), and then press the 'Join' key.